 The academy is under increasing pressure to become more adept and effective at translating University of North Carolina at Chapel Hill research into commercial products and services that benefit society and create a return on investment.
 Additional expectations for the academy are to use the intellectual capital on our campuses to assist the citizens of North Carolina to be better prepared for the jobs of the future, to become more entrepreneurial and to help them find solutions for the challenges that await them.
 We understand these pressures and have responded to them.

-In July 2014, a Memorandum of Understanding was entered into by the Frank Hawkins Kenan Institute of Private Enterprise, the Kenan-Flagler Business School Center for Entrepreneurial Studies, LAUNCH-Chapel Hill, NC TraCS Institute Carolina KickStart, Campus Y and the Office of Innovation and Entrepreneurship at UNC-Chapel Hill.
+In July 2014, a Memorandum of Understanding was entered into by the Frank Hawkins Kenan Institute of Private Enterprise, NC TraCS Institute's Carolina KickStart program, the Kenan-Flagler Business School's Center for Entrepreneurial Studies, Launch Chapel Hill, the Campus Y, and the Office of Innovation and Entrepreneurship at UNC-Chapel Hill.

 The purpose of this memorandum is to establish a mutually agreeable framework to establish the Partnership for Entrepreneurial Commercialization of University of North Carolina at Chapel Hill technology.
 The purpose of the partnership is to promote entrepreneurial commercialization of technology through

 - education and mentoring of graduate students, postdoctoral associates, faculty innovators and founders and